Guide to the Examination of Research Students

 Definition: The thesis is not deemed to be of MD standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.

-5. Not approved for Doctor of Medicine (MD) but appropriate for an MSc by Research (in its present form)
+5. Not approved for Doctor of Medicine (MD) but appropriate for a MSc by Research (in its present form)

 1 month to submit a final version of the thesis.